bram-n/Honors-DeepVAR-Household-Debt-Analysis/README.md

 - Install Python 3.9
 - Install Anaconda
 - Ensure all the required packages listed in the `requirements.txt` are installed by using `conda install `
+- Open ipynb files in VSCode or jupyter lab

 ## Sources
 # Credit to https://github.com/mikhailsirenko/bivariate-choropleth for the Map Graph template